stabilaprotocol/documentation-en/docs/architecture/network.md

 # Stabila Network Instructure

 Stabila network uses Peer-to-Peer(P2P) network instructure, all nodes status equal.
-There are three types of node: SuperNode, FullNode, SolidityNode.
-SuperNode produces blocks, FullNode synchronizes blocks and broadcasts transactions, SolidityNode synchronizes solidified blocks.
+There are three types of node: Governor, FullNode, SolidityNode.
+Governor produces blocks, FullNode synchronizes blocks and broadcasts transactions, SolidityNode synchronizes solidified blocks.
 Any device that deploy the java-stabila code can join Stabila network as a node.

 ![image](https://raw.githubusercontent.com/stabilaprotocol/documentation-en/master/images/network.png)

-## SuperNode
+## Governor

 Super Representative(abbr: SR) is the block producer in STABILA network, there are 27 SRs.
 They verify the transactions and write the transactions into the blocks in turn.
 The super Representatives' information is public to everyone in Stabila network.
 The best way to browse is using [Stabilascan](https://stabilascan.org/#/sr/representatives).